gabrieltanod/Foozy/README.md

 # Foozy
-An app that helps people choose restaurants at The Breeze quickly &amp; efficiently.
+An iOS app that helps people choose restaurants at The Breeze quickly &amp; efficiently.